Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 ## 5.8 - General naming conventions
 The following naming conventions are more or less standard:
 - snake_case for identifiers (procedures, variables, macros, ...): birth_date, is_constant()
-- Capitalized_Snake_Case for types and imports: Entity, Enemy_Entity, Command_Line
+- Capitalized_Snake_Case for types and imports: Entity, Enemy_Entity, Command_Line. primitive types are lowercase.
 - Full Capitalized_Snake_Case for constants and enum members: MASS_EARTH, .SOUTH

 Note that these conventions are not enforced in the language, and you'll find exceptions to these rules in the standard library distribution.